Combinatorial decision-making driven by multicomponent surface condensates: Discussion

-We show that increasing hidden species generally improves the precision of classification but eventually saturates.
-In principle, the physics underlying our multicomponent surface condensation model is flexible enough to universally approximate arbitrary decision boundaries through scaling the number of hidden nodes (SI Note \ref{sec:SI-Decision}, Fig. \ref{fig:sup-universal-approx}), but physical and/or numerical factors, such as those described below and in SI Note \ref{sec:SI-Decision}, are likely to constrain this flexibility.
-For example, the saturation in precision we observe could arise from a limitation in our optimization formulation, including in our choice of loss function or parameter constraints, that may make it difficult to find global minima of the loss landscape.
-Second, the saturation could point to a more fundamental limit that arises from two competing physical constraints in our model: (a) with more species, there is an overall dilution that increases the entropic cost of condensation, and (b) the requirement of liquid-like condensates, i.e., energy scales of order $k_BT$, limits the enthalpic stabilization that is possible to encode in our simple model of pairwise interactions.
-While not captured in our simple thermodynamic model, biology points to the need for more complex models that may expand the scope of computations possible through condensation---including through leveraging higher-order interactions such as discrete sticker-spacers or excluded-volume interactions that expand capacity of the underlying free-energy landscape \citep{choi_physical_2020,bhandari_structurefunction_2021,cappa_phase-field_2025}, multimerization domains that function as sinks to reduce entropic costs of demixing \citep{rana_asymmetric_2024}, and more generally, out-of-equilibrium reaction cascades that provide additional axes for tunable multiphase behavior.
+We show that increasing hidden species generally improves the precision of classification.
+To better contextualize this computational power, we outline in SI Note 3 an idealized construction, subject to key assumptions, that maps the essential physics underlying our surface condensation model to well-understood computational structures, namely, piecewise linear machines combined with winner-take-all dynamics and their corresponding Voronoi cells~\citep{duda_pattern_1966,aurenhammer_voronoi_1991,maass2000computational}.
+Within this construction, we argue that surface condensates can universally approximate arbitrary decision boundaries through scaling the number of hidden nodes (Fig. S17).
+Systematically dissecting and exploring the assumptions that underlie this construction is an important area for future work.
+In our paper, we also find that classification power eventually saturates with more hidden nodes (Fig. \ref{fig:scaling}).
+This could arise from a limitation in our optimization formulation, including in our choice of loss function or parameter constraints, that may make it difficult to find global minima of the loss landscape.
+Second, the saturation could point to a more fundamental limit that arises from two competing physical constraints in our model: (a) with more species, there is an overall dilution that increases the entropic cost of condensation, and (b) the requirement of liquid-like condensates, i.e., energy scales of order $k_\text{B}T$, limits the enthalpic stabilization that is possible to encode in our simple model of pairwise interactions.
+While not captured in our simple thermodynamic model, biology points to the need for more complex models that may expand the scope of computations possible through condensation---including through leveraging higher-order interactions such as discrete sticker-spacers or excluded-volume interactions that expand capacity of the underlying free-energy landscape \citep{choi_physical_2020,bhandari_structurefunction_2021,cappa_phase-field_2025}, multimerization domains that reduce entropic costs of demixing \citep{rana_asymmetric_2024}, and more generally, out-of-equilibrium reaction cascades that provide additional axes for tunable multiphase behavior.